 Unix systems include OpenSSH which you can use directly through your local terminal.
 Using OpenSSH to log in is very simple, the single command to start a connection consists of 3 parts, the application command ssh, your username, and your remote host.

 Open a terminal and type in the command below to log in using the root account.
 Replace the remote-host with the public IP of your server.
 Enter your root password when prompted.

 Windows users do not have a built-in solution for SSH, but there are options for Windows as well.
 PuTTYTray is one of the most commonly used SSH clients for Windows.
 It’s easy to get started with, but also offers a lot of features for advanced users.

 Download the self-contained executable and simply run it as is, no installation needed.
-Enter your server public IP address to the Hostname field and click the Open button.
+Enter your server’s public IP address to the Hostname field and click the Open button.
 Once connected, log in with the root user and password.

-After connecting to your new Cloud Server for the first time it’s recommended to create a new username for yourself and to disable root SSH login.
-Check out our article for managing Linux user account security to learn more.
+After connecting to your new Cloud Server for the first time it’s recommended to create a new username for yourself and to disable the root SSH login.
+Check out our article on managing Linux user account security to learn more.
 You might also want to take a look at using SSH keys for authentication instead of a regular password.

 Remote desktop connection